Mental Health Facilities Rochester, MN

 Owatonna Hospital Behavioral Health Services - 36.5 miles from Rochester, MN

 Owatonna Hospital Behavioral Health Services is a mental health clinic in Owatonna, Minnesota, located at 2250 Nw 26th Street, 55060.
 Owatonna Hospital Behavioral Health Services offers telemedicine/telehealth and hospital inpatient treatment.
-Owatonna Hospital Behavioral Health Services provides cognitive behavioral therapy, psychotropic medication and activity therapy to seniors 65 or older, adults and young adults.
+Owatonna Hospital Behavioral Health Services provides psychotropic medication, cognitive behavioral therapy and behavior modification to young adults, seniors 65 or older and adults.
 Owatonna Hospital Behavioral Health Services also supports people with serious mental illness.
-Some other services provided by Owatonna Hospital Behavioral Health Services include suicide prevention services, family psychoeducation and diet and exercise counseling.
+Some other services provided by Owatonna Hospital Behavioral Health Services include education services, diet and exercise counseling and family psychoeducation.

 Learn More